-US-77 from FM 2440 to SH 21
+US 77 from FM 2440 to SH 21

 Along the project limits, the existing roadway is a four-lane, undivided highway.
-The preliminary plans would construct turnarounds and convert US 77 from an undivided roadway to a divided roadway with a variable-width median that would separate the northbound and southbound travel lanes.
-The proposed roadway would consist of two 12-foot-wide travel lanes in each direction with a grassy median in the middle.
+Potential improvements include constructing turnarounds and converting US 77 from an undivided roadway to a divided roadway with a variable-width median that would separate the northbound and southbound travel lanes.
+The proposed roadway would consist of two travel lanes in each direction with a grassy median in the middle.

 US 77 is designated as a hurricane evacuation route and part of the TxDOT Texas Highway Freight Network.